Hyperbolicity of the base of an admissible family of log canonical stable minimal models: Hyperbolicity properties for admissible families of lc stable minimal models

 \subsection{Stratified hyperbolicity}

-Based on the results in the previous sections we introduce the following notion. \begin{defn} Let $f:(X,B),A\to S$ be a family of lc stable minimal models over a quasi-projective variety $S$.
-An {\bf admissible stratification} of $S$ with respect to $f$ is a filtration of Zariski closed subsets
+Based on the results in the previous sections, we introduce the following notion. \begin{defn} Let $f:(X,B),A\to S$ be a family of lc stable minimal models over a quasi-projective variety $S$ such that the coefficients of $B$ lie in $[0,1)$.
+An \emph{admissible stratification} of $S$ with respect to $f$ is a filtration of Zariski closed subsets